cranjesh/images-test/TheSoldiersLegacyThorough.md

 "If either meeting is compromised—"

 "The Irregulars watch both locations," Holmes interjected.
 "Wiggins guards the Criterion's back exit.
 Test Forrester—ask about the Bombay supply route.
 If he hesitates, leave immediately.
 I'll use Baker Street's tradesman's entrance if needed.
-We cannot risk losing both leads if this is Hawthorne's trap."
+"A misstep here would be most inconvenient.
+We must ensure at least one of us leaves with answers."

 The fog thickened as we departed, swallowing the street lamps.
 Ahead lay Cartwright's secrets, then our separate paths into what felt increasingly like a carefully laid snare.